adambard/learnxinyminutes-docs/fr-fr/fsharp-fr.html.markdown

     // -----------------------------------------

     // Vous pouvez créer un partial matching patterns également
-    // On utilise just un undercore(?) dans la définitionn, et on retourne Some si ça correspond. let (|MultOf3|_|) i = if i % 3 = 0 then Some MultOf3 else None let (|MultOf5|_|) i = if i % 5 = 0 then Some MultOf5 else None
+    // On utilise just un underscore(?) dans la définitionn, et on retourne Some si ça correspond. let (|MultOf3|_|) i = if i % 3 = 0 then Some MultOf3 else None let (|MultOf5|_|) i = if i % 5 = 0 then Some MultOf5 else None